Skip to content

 Components

-Next you find an overview of the components in ESS Pro including their purpose and additional information.
-Most of the components get deployed by default but some of them require additional configuration first.
+Most of the components in ESS Pro get deployed by default (bolded) but some of them require additional configuration first.
 Any component can be enabled/disabled as desired.

 • Synapse Pro